ibm-cloud-docs/devsecops/devsecops-cos-bucket-evidence.md

 ## Storage classes
 {: #cd-devsecops-cos-bucket-classes}

 Costs vary for teams with different setups and deployment frequency.
-It is not recommended that you use the free tier as {{site.data.keyword.cos_short}} buckets because the free tier cannot be configured to be immutable.
+It is not recommended that you use the free tier as Cloud {{site.data.keyword.cos_short}} buckets because the free tier cannot be configured to be immutable.

 ### Sample estimation
 {: #cd-devsecops-cos-bucket-estimate}